sameeraman/HomeAssistant/README.md

 ## Bathroom Automations
 - Turn on the Bath Light when there is motion
-- Turn off the Bath Light when there's no Motion in shower and Bathroom
+- Turn off the Bath Light when there's no motion in shower and Bathroom
-- Turn on the Bath strip when there is motion in Master bedroom
+- Turn on the Bath strip when there is motion in master bedroom
-- Turn off the Bath strip when there's no Motion in master bedroom
+- Turn off the Bath strip when there's no motion in master bedroom
 - Alert every day at 10:00pm if any of the doors were left open

 ## Kitchen and Living Automations
 - Turn on the Pantry Light when the door opens
-- Turn off the pantry light when the door close
+- Turn off the Pantry light when the door close
 - Turn off the Pantry Light when the door open and left for more than 2 minutes
 - Turn on the Kitchen light then there is motion
 - Turn off the Kitchen Light when there is no motion for more than 10 minutes